-First, we discuss the overall frequencies with which a PV cutoff in a certain genesis region in DJF experiences at least one reabsorption event ( $f_r$ , see Fig. 14) or at least one decay event during their life cycle ( $f_d$ ).
+First, we discuss the overall frequencies with which a PV cutoff in a certain genesis region in DJF experiences at least one reabsorption event ( $f_r$ , see Fig. 14) or at least one decay event during their life cycle $(f_d)$ .
 They vary substantially between roughly 50% and well above 80% across regions.
-Consistent with Fig. 9d,e, cutoffs in regions where Type III dominates (Nordic Seas, Antarctica) have the highest reabsorption frequencies and the lowest decay frequencies and vice versa for regions where Type I dominates (eastern South Pacific, South Africa).
-In regions with mostly Type II cutoffs (California, Mediterranean), both scenarios occur roughly equally frequently.
+Consistent with Fig. 9d and e, cutoffs in regions where Type III (poleward of jet) dominates (Nordic Seas, Antarctica) have the highest reabsorption frequencies and the lowest decay frequencies and vice versa for regions where Type I (equatorward of jet) dominates (eastern South Pacific, South Africa).
+In regions with mostly Type II (between jets) cutoffs (California, Mediterranean), both scenarios occur roughly equally frequently.
 It is also noteworthy that the frequency with which a PV cutoff experiences at least one decay event during the life cycle is 20 percent points larger over the Nordic Seas than close to Antarctica, even if Type III dominates in both regions.
 This shows clearly that regional aspects are also relevant.

 These overall frequencies are complemented by the vertical distributions and temporal evolution of reabsorption and diabatic decay frequencies (Fig. 14).
 In all regions, diabatic decay tends to occur at lower levels than reabsorption.
-In fact, diabatic decay is mainly responsible for the decrease of PV cutoff frequencies (as shown in Fig. 12 and black contours in Fig. 14) below the level of maximum frequency, reabsorption rather leads to the reduction in frequencies above and, hence, the combination of the two determines the climatological vertical evolution.
-Consistent with the exponential decay of the number of PV cutoffs after 1 day, decay and reabsorption frequencies are particularly high between about 1-2 days after genesis in all regions.
+In fact, as diabatic decay is mainly responsible for the decrease of PV cutoff frequencies (as shown in Fig. 12 and black contours in Fig. 14) below the level of maximum frequency, reabsorption rather leads to the reduction in frequencies above; hence, the combination of the two determines the climatological vertical evolution.
+Consistent with the exponential decay of the number of PV cutoffs after 1 d, decay and reabsorption frequencies are particularly high between about 1-2 d after genesis in all regions.
 However, while only a low fraction of PV cutoffs over the eastern South Pacific and South Africa experiences decay during the first 12 h after genesis, this occurs more frequently for cutoffs in the other regions.
 This indicates differences in the timing of diabatic activity related to the PV cutoff.

 In JJA (Fig. 15) the values of $f_r$ and $f_d$ also vary across regions.
-However, here, regions with the highest $f_r$ (well above 80%) are dominated by Type I cutoffs (central and eastern subtropical North Atlantic), which is significantly higher than the climatology of Type I ( $f_r$ =66%).
-PV cutoffs over the Mediterranean , which are also dominated by Type I, have a lower $f_r$ of 60%.
+However, here, regions with the highest $f_r$ (well above 80%) are dominated by Type I cutoffs (central and eastern subtropical North Atlantic), which is significantly higher than the climatology of Type I ( $f_r = 66\%$ ).
+PV cutoffs over the Mediterranean, which are also dominated by Type I, have a lower $f_r$ of 60%.
 Noteworthy is also the significantly lower $f_r$ of PV cutoffs over the Mediterranean in summer than in winter, consistent with the climatological differences between Types I and II.

 The vertical distributions and temporal evolutions of decay and reabsorption frequencies show in JJA a similar general pattern as in DJF with a tendency for decay to occur at lower levels and reabsorption at higher levels.
-Both scenarios are particularly frequent betwen 1-2 days lifetime.
+Both scenarios are particularly frequent between 1-2d lifetime.
 Reabsorption rarely occurs during the first 12 h while, in some regions, decay is already quite frequent initially.
 This is likely the case because PV cutoffs are still in the break-up stage.
-Unexpected are the frequent decay events on 335 K for PV cutoffs over the central subtropical North Atlantic (Fig. 15a), as at the same time the cutoff frequency at this level remains fairly constant.
-This indicates that the many decay events must be compensated by the downward extension (i.e., many appearances), such that, on average, these PV cutoffs do not decay on 335 K during several days.